18 Rare Vintage Photos of What Life Was Like in the 1950s

 Political arm candy

 These Ike Girls first made an appearance in 1952 as part of “Draft Ike,” the first successful grassroots effort in the 20th century to bring a private citizen, WWII hero General Dwight D. Eisenhower, to the White House.
 (The ones shown here were drumming up the vote for Ike’s second term.)
 Today, these Ike umbrellas and garments are collectors’ items, but you can find several girls’ school sports teams with the name “Ike Girls.”
-Check out the most artful presidential campaign posters from the past 120 years.

 The joy of traveling is alive and well for this mother and her young daughter in 1957.
 The pair of passengers experiences the luxury of Greyhound’s dual-level Scenicruiser bus, which had debuted a few years before in 1954.